tasha-lab/database-Notes/ReadMe.md

 ## Consistency

-Consistency basically means maintaining data integrity constraints so that data is consistent before and after transaction.
+Consistency basically means maintaining data integrity constraints so that data is consistent before and after transaction.This Consistency requirement is that the sum of A and B unchanged by the execution of the transaction

 Using the previous example:
 If in for example account **X** we only have ksh 50, and the rules say that no amount should be sent incase there are no enough funds, the transaction is rolled backed.